 Medium-term trend: [See ED medium-term trend chart]

 A medium-term downtrend had started on December 11, 2017 at 89.70 and reached 71.12 on June 12, 2018.
 ED lost 18.58 points, or 20.71%, in 26 weeks.
-The chart has formed a Falling Wedge chart pattern.
-The downtrend resistance line (68.85) is broken.
-A broken support is considered to be a long-term bullish signal.
+The chart has formed a Symmetric Triangle chart pattern.
+The downtrend resistance line (74.57) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+ED may retest the broken resistance line.
+It is considered to be a support line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 Weekly Technical Indicators: [See ED weekly technical indicators chart]

-The weekly MACD line is above its signal line since June 22, 2018.
+The weekly MACD line is above its signal line since November 16, 2018.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 Short-term trend: [See ED short-term trend chart]